 Pearson is a leading provider of test development, processing and scoring services.
 Over 300 professional assessments are available, as well as large-scale and admissions assessments.
 On Pearson’s website, the company stated…

 We currently serve approximately 300,000 professionals in the US with assessments for psychologists, speech-language pathologists, occupational therapists, and other related fields… Our large-scale assessments help state, district and school leaders make informed decisions and help learners reach their potential.
 At Pearson, we partner with schools and educational professionals at every level to help enhance instruction and improve learning outcomes.

 2U was founded in 2008 by Christophe Paucek, Jeremy Johnson and John Katzman.
-The online education stock partners with over 230 university partners to provide undergraduate and graduate degree programs by partnering with over 80 colleges and universities.
+The online education stock partners with over 230 university partners to provide undergraduate and graduate degree programs.
 2U also provides professional certificates, boot camps and short courses.

 Stride is an education management organization.
 The platform offers virtual learning as an alternative to in-person schools or homeschooling.
 Schools can also collaborate with the platform to supplement and enhance students’ learning inside the classroom.